robotframework/robotframework-RFCP-syllabus/basics.md

 Topics starting with `Not` are not to be covered by these exams, but are instead in the scope of the advanced exams.
-Topics with `(?)` after them may be better moved to the advanced exam scope as well.
+Topics with `(?)` after them may be better moved to the advanced exam scope as well. `(~)` Are agreed to be moved to Advanced level.

 ## Overview / Guidelines